-The installation price is another factor that must be taken into consideration when deciding whether to purchase a gas or electric water heater.
+Cost is a major factor when deciding whether to purchase a gas or electric water heater.
 There is no clear cut winner in this category for the reasons outlined below:

 In general, electric water heaters are approximately $100 dollars less expensive when comparing apples to apples.
-For example, a 40 US gallon gas water heater is approximately $100 more expensive than a 50 US gallon electric water heater (these two water heaters are the standard size in their respective categories).
+For example, a 40 US gallon gas water heater is approximately $100 more expensive than a 50 US gallon electric water heater (these two water heaters are the most common size in their respective categories).

 Unfortunately, due to a code change which took effect on December 1, 2018 we may not be able to install another standard gas water heater in your home without making considerable changes.